A-M-O-S/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv is ude to move a file
 rm is used ot delete a file
 rm -r is used to delete a dir
+cd - changes the working directory to the previous one